 As the name suggests, these mowers do away with the need to be pushed, and allow you to sit right on top of them.

-These mowers are more like a tractor, and generally have 4 air filled tyres and a large cutting deck that either sits in the middle of the mower, or sticking out the front of it.
+Both come with a comfortable seat, meaning that you can mow your lawn literally sitting down.
+These mowers are more like a tractor, and generally have 4 air-filled tyres and a large cutting deck that either sits in the middle of the mower or sticks out the front of it.

 This deck can be lifted up and down to change the cutting height, and can be engaged and disengaged as needed.
 It’s a pretty broad category, and there are different sizes available for different sized lawn areas.

-These take all the hard work out of cutting your lawn.
-You can do the exact same job without any physical labour, and because of their speed and larger cutting deck, usually in a fraction of the time.
+- Gets the job done fast - Because of their speed and larger cutting deck, usually in a fraction of the time.
 They’ll chew through longer grass without missing a beat, and can go up and down hills all day.

 Ride on mowers are perfect for mowing large areas that would be impractical to do with a push mower, and can slash the time it takes which means more time for other gardening tasks!

-These can be pretty big machines.
+- Size - These can be pretty big machines.
 They’re designed for use on a diverse range of situations, from larger backyards and properties, to public parks and sports fields.

 This means finding the right one is a bit daunting.
 They can also be quite cumbersome, meaning that they might not be able to get into all the nooks and crannies of your yard and you might need to get out a push mower to finish the job.

-Because of their design, some may not have a great turning circle and might be a hassle getting around trees or buildings.
+- Lack of agility - Because of their design, some may not have a great turning circle and might be a hassle getting around trees or buildings.

-They’re also considerably more expensive than non-ride on mowers, and need regular servicing and repairs to keep them in tip top shape.
+- High maintenance – They need regular servicing and repairs to keep them in tip top shape.

-Ride on mowers are also pretty heavy, so can get bogged in mud if you’re not careful.
+- Heavy - Ride on mowers are also pretty heavy, so can get bogged in mud if you’re not careful.
 They also need ramps to be loaded on and off a trailer, and can’t go up and down stairs like a push mower can.